 The price and demand for lumber have significantly increased since the pandemic started, and supply has not kept up.
 Working from home means more boxes arriving at scattered addresses.
 COVID-19 has driven many people to construct backyard structures, build new homes and send more gifts in boxes.

 Although it is convenient to blame everything on COVID, the truth is that paper mill production in America has been declining long before the pandemic.
 Like many aspects of industrialization, we are losing American-made manufacturing and products, and that means paying more to get goods here.
+Think supply chain issues, slow boat from China.

 Global politics also impact wood and paper since the leading timber-producing countries are China, the U.S., and Japan.

 Paper is also about politics.
 Remember all the arguments over ballots and how people cast them.
 Mail-in vs in-person, and we are still arguing about how we count votes in local, state, and national elections.
+Mail-in requires more paper.
+Some critics think their will be a shortage of ballots due to the paper supply.

 Over the past couple of years, the print industry has had to deal with paper prices going up along with increasing labor costs and higher postage costs.
+Along with paper prices increases, you have ink prices and chemical prices soring.

 There are other factors that contribute to the rise in paper costs: